JulioHenri/JulioHenri/README.md

 - Data Visualization
 - Exploratory Data analysis
 - Machine Learning
-- Query and manipulation of data in MySQL
+- Query and manipulation of data in SQL

 # Softwares